RincisM/Responsive_AI/Algorithm_Development/README.md

 ## Assets
 The Assets section includes Lottie animations and a header section with project information.

+## Data
+The data used in the project is stored in the data folder.
+The `analysis_details.csv` file contains information about all the videos that have been analyzed.

+## Notebooks
+The notebooks folder contains Python files for different parts of the analysis.
+- `Simple_Bias_detection.ipynb`: This notebook explores basic bias detection techniques.
+- `Sentiment_Analysis_Youtube.ipynb`: This notebook performs sentiment analysis on YouTube comments.
+- `Toxity_Measure.ipynb`: This notebook is an additional file that measures the toxicity of text.

 ## Header Section
 The header section contains a welcome message and essential details about the project, including mentors and industry experts.